 I could wax poetic about the joy of clear spaces for a long time, but suffice it to say that it makes a room feel calmer and more peaceful, it is easier to clean, and you actually have enough room for food prep and cooking when you've got clear space to work.

-Two Types Of Kitchen Counter Clutter
+Three Types Of Kitchen Counter Clutter

 In this instance it is just as much about tidying as it is about decluttering.
+Get rid of this stuff first.

 So read on below to see pictures of both cluttered and uncluttered kitchen counters that have been sent in by other readers, plus my thoughts on how to make decluttering your counters a daily habit.